Coronary heart disease

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

-A CHD can also cause secondary diseases such as heart failure or cardiac arrhythmias.
-But the symptoms and also risk of secondary diseases can be prevented by various measures.
+CHD can also cause secondary diseases such as heart failure or cardiac arrhythmias.
+However, the symptoms and risk of secondary diseases can be reduced through various measures.

-Important: Chest pain may also indicate a heart attack.
-If necessary, those affected should always dial 112 (the German emergency number) and request an ambulance with an emergency doctor (NOT the medical emergency or on-call service of GPs).
-A heart attack requires immediate medical assistance.
-Even if the signs occur at night, those affected should by no means wait until the next morning.
+Important: Chest pain and tightness may also indicate a heart attack.
+If in doubt, those affected should therefore always dial 112 (the German emergency number) and request an ambulance with an emergency doctor (NOT the medical emergency or on-call service of GPs).
+Immediate medical attention is important in the event of a heart attack – even at night.

-What are the signs of a coronary heart disease?
+What are the signs of coronary heart disease?

 The symptoms may occur suddenly and without physical strain (unstable angina pectoris).
 But they can also remain unchanged over a longer period (stable angina pectoris).
 Unstable angina pectoris is an emergency.
-There is a risk of a heart attack, because the vessel can also be completely blocked very suddenly.
+There is a risk of a heart attack because the vessel can suddenly become completely blocked.

 What happens during a heart attack?